JuliaML/MLDataUtils.jl/docs/accesspattern/container.rst

    5

-As you can see, the default assumption is that the last array dimension denotes the observations.
+As you can see, the default assumption is that the last array dimension enumerates the observations.
 This can be overwritten by explicitly specifying the ``obsdim``.

 .. code-block:: jlcon